AayushK11/Friday-Voice-Assistant/README.md

 3) Getting Weather Information
 4) Getting Information on Stocks

-Requires Chromedriver installed and it's location entered in the code Also requires Selenium Extension in Chrome
+Requires Chromedriver installed and it's location entered in the code.

+Also requires Selenium Extension in Chrome